-When connecting the MPE 14 to other components in your system for the first time, leave the power supply for last.
-This will give you a chance to make mistakes and correct them before any damage is done to your fragile speakers, ears, headphones, et al.
+When connecting the MPE 28 to other components in your system for the first time, leave the power supply for last.
+This will give you a chance to make mistakes and correct them before any damage is done to fragile components in the system.

 INPUT.
-Inputs on the MPE 14 is balanced/unbalanced.
-This means that standard /4" connectors on the ends of any good quality cable will work well between your signal sources, signal processing and amplification.
-If balanced /4" inputs are your choice, use Tip-Ring-Sleeve connectors; wire the tip as hot (+), the ring as return (-), and the sleeve as signal ground.
-The MPE 14 also gives you the opportunity to use 3-pin (XLR) input connectors.
-Balanced operation through these Inputs require pin 2 be used as hot (+), pin 3 as return (-), and pin 1 as signal ground.
-Unbalanced sources require that pin 1 be connected to pin 3 on the Input connectors only.
+The input on the MPE 28 is balanced/unbalanced.
+This means that standard 1/4" connectors on the ends of any good quality cable will work well between your signal sources, signal processing and amplification.
+If balanced 1/4" input is your choice, use a Tip-Ring-Sleeve connector; wire the tip as hot (+), the ring as return (-), and the sleeve as signal ground.
+The MPE 28 also gives you the opportunity to use a 3-pin (XLR) input connector.
+Balanced operation through this Input requires pin 2 be used as hot (+), pin 3 as return (-), and pin 1 as signal ground.
+Unbalanced sources require that pin 1 be connected to pin 3 on the Input connector only.
 Therefore, pin 2 is hot, pins 1 and 3 are signal ground.

 OUTPUT.
-The MPE 14 offers a similar choice of Output connector and the wiring is the same as far as polarity of pins is concerned.
-When hooking up unbalanced Outputs using the 3-pin, disregard the italics in the preceding paragraph.
+The MPE 28 offers a similar choice of output connector and the wiring is the same as far as polarity of pins is concerned.
+When hooking up an unbalanced Output using the 3-pin, disregard the italics in the preceding paragraph.
 DO NOT connect pin 3 to pin 1.
 Leave it open, please.
 Thank you.

-You should be aware, also, that just because we indicate that a sleeve on a /4" or pin one on a 3-pin is used for grounding, it is not always wise to use it.
+You should be aware, also, that just because we indicate that a sleeve on a 1/4" or pin one on a 3-pin is used for grounding, it is not always wise to use it.
 Rane Note 110 (included with your unit) goes into the reasons and logic behind all of this madness.
-Please have a look at it to try to attain the best performance possible from your MPE 14.
+Please have a look at it to try to attain the best performance possible from your MPE 28.